avshiliaev/Design-Patterns-in-C-Sharp/Creational/README.md

 💍 Singleton
 ------------
 Real world example
-> There can only be one president of a country at a time.
-The same president has to be brought to action, whenever duty calls.
-President here is singleton.
+> Ensure that a class has just a single instance.
+Why would anyone want to control how many instances a class has?
+The most common reason for this is to control access to some shared resource—for example, a database or a file.

 In plain words
 > Ensures that only one object of a particular class is ever created.